dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/region-object-element-type.md

    DSRegionObjectElementTypeRecognizedTextLine = 4,
    /**The type of subclass DetectedQuadElement.*/ DSRegionObjectElementTypeDetectedQuad = 5,
-   /**The type of subclass DeskewedImageElement.*/ DSRegionObjectElementTypeDeskewedImage = 6,
-   /**The type of subclass EnhancedImageElement.*/ DSRegionObjectElementTypeEnhancedImage = 7
+   /**The type of subclass NormalizedImageElement.*/ DSRegionObjectElementTypeNormalizedImage = 6
 };
 ```
 >